owen-rote/449-project-2/README.md

 READ operations will allow you to choose, read from mongo or mysql

 Should user data/logins be stored in the same way?
 When logging in, should it check the mysql db or mongo?

+## Admin Privilages
+Full CRUD on all entities \
+Add/Remove normal users \

+## User Privilages
+Mostly read only \
+Perhaps updating only some fields such as inventory count \
+No deletes